uholeschak/ediabaslib/README.md

 The library can directly read and interpret .GRP and .PRG files, the internal interface is similar to the EDIABAS API or the Tool32.exe GUI interface.
 At the moment the D-CAN, BMW-FAST, KWP-2000*, KWP-2000 BMW, DS2, DS1, Concept 3, ISO9141 (Concept 2) and Concept 1 concepts are supported.
 If you send me EDIABAS log files from other concepts I could add them if possible.
 Now a variant that can be used with cars from the VAG group has been released, but it requires an adapter with the [Replacement firmware for ELM327](docs/Replacement_firmware_for_ELM327.md).
-In this mode the protocols KWP2000, KWP1281 and TP2.0 are supported (cars until 4.2012).
+In this mode, the protocols KWP2000, KWP1281 and TP2.0 are supported (cars until 4.2012).

-For testing there is a console application [EdiabasTest](docs/EdiabasTest_parameters.md) with command line parameters.
+For testing, there is a console application [EdiabasTest](docs/EdiabasTest_parameters.md) with command line parameters.

 **More informations could be found in the [Documentation](docs/Documentation.md) section.**
 **These are expert tools, I have no time for detailed support.
 Please search the internet for _EDIABAS_, _Tool32_, _INPA_, _ISTA-D_, _ISTA-P_ e.g. or use forums to get help.**

-If you want to support the developement you could donate a small amount.
+If you want to support the development you could donate a small amount.
 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=VUFSVNBRQQBPJ)

 # Binary Compatibility